Read about the history of felting: The Story of Felting

-The talents of felt artists like Fiona Duthie and Laurie Steffler, both from nearby Salt Spring Island, have created a surge in interest in felting locally.
-Sharon has taken both workshops and online courses from Fiona and recommends them highly for anyone seeking ways to expand their knowledge of materials and techniques.
-Fiona is also deeply involved in felt::feutre canada and the week long symposium of Canadian felting in September 2016 in Pentiction.
+The talents of felt artists like Fiona Duthie from nearby Salt Spring Island, have created a surge in interest in felting locally.
+Sharon has taken workshops and online courses from Fiona and recommends them highly for anyone seeking ways to expand their knowledge of materials and techniques.
+Fiona is also deeply involved in Felt Feutre Canada and their annual symposiums of Canadian felting.

 One of Sharon’s first, playful projects with felting was with 100% wool felted balls, great as toys for kids and cats and, reportedly, a good static reducer for dryers.
 Needle felted pieces shown locally, like this wonderful bird created by Heather Thurston and the aquarium by Patty Wilson, show the amazing versatility of felting.
 Wet felting, needle felting, nuno felting: all are facing a resurgence.

 Needle felting as an art form took flight in the 1980’s when US fibre artist Eleanor Stanwood and her husband, David, began sculpting with a single needle from industrial machinery used to make larger felt batts.
-David’s playful creation of multi-coloured jewellery Word soon spread of the unusual application of felting design with individual needles and other fibre artists adopted this method in their work.
+With David’s playful creation of multi-coloured jewellery, word soon spread of the unusual application of felting design with individual needles.
+Other fibre artists soon adopted this method in their work.

 Sculptural needle felting is still growing in popularity and the fibres and tools are becoming much easier to find.
 Kids love it too!
-Have a look at our felting kits and other felting supplies on our online store and take a course or check online for easy to follow instructions.
+Have a look at our felting supplies offered on our Online Store and take a course or check online for easy to follow instructions.